 - Asks students to make predictions and evaluate their mathematical reasoning

-In addition to all of the benefits of above, math review games help students build confidence in math, a subject many struggle with to begin with.
+In addition to all of the benefits listed above, math review games help students build confidence in math, a subject many struggle with to begin with.
 When given the chance to repeat the tasks in each game, they are able to retain the information much easier.
 The more they play, the more they learn!

 If you’re looking for more math activities, be sure to check out these PowerPoint activities: